Heather Goodchild's Uniform Factory

 Referencing a diversity of ideas from the Shaker notion of object-making as a kind of prayer, to early 20th-century worker propaganda, Uniform Factory seeks to lift the dark stain of the sweatshop from the satisfaction of making an object with pride and care.

-Goodchild's Nuit Blanche performance Made it Then, Make it Again will be taking place September 29 at the AGO in collaboration with Naomi Yasui, Josh Hall and Doug Paisley.
+Goodchild's Nuit Blanche performance Made it Then, Make it Again took place September 29, 2012 at the AGO in collaboration with Naomi Yasui, Josh Hall and Doug Paisley.
 Equipment for this installation has been generously provided by the School of Fashion at Ryerson University.

 About the Artist